fluidflower/melbourne/model_description.md

 ### PDEs

-_E.g._ One mass balance per component water and CO2.
+_One mass balance per each phase; CO2 gas phase and aqueous phase.

 ### Constitutive relations